Lamer87/Space_Engineers_DLC_unlocker/README.md

         click on "Reputation-based protection settings",
         in "Check apps and files": choose "WARN" or "OFF" (depends on your win version)

-      - FAST alternative: copy/paste this into the url bar and press Enter,
+      - FAST alternative: copy/paste this into your browser url bar and press Enter,
         then in "Check apps and files" choose "WARN" or "OFF" (depends on your win version):

       ```